-A friend of mine recently asked me if I had ever felt stuck in my career.
-He felt like that for a while and was going through a mix of feelings of disappointment, and anger, followed by a strong will to try again.
-His attempts to move up had been unsuccessful.
-Whenever he learned something, he integrated it into his next steps.
-This is why he felt powerless in the situation.
+A friend recently asked me if I've ever felt stuck in my career.
+He had been experiencing disappointment and anger, followed by a strong desire to try again after unsuccessful attempts to move up.
+He felt powerless because he integrated what he learned into his next steps.
+Yet, the results were not visible.

-When you look at someone from the outside, it's easy to assume their growth was linear.
-The danger also lies in the fact that we unconsciously set unrealistic expectations for ourselves during that process.
-We do it more often than we think, in different aspects of our lives.
+It's not surprising that my friend assumed my career growth was always linear.
+Looking at someone from the outside makes it easy to assume their growth was linear.
+The danger of assuming is setting unrealistic expectations for ourselves.
+We make such assumptions more often than we think in different aspects of our lives.